erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Random Forest for a specific use case (e.g., nearly sorted data)
+7. Optimize Random Forest for a specifapplyuse case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Random Forest
 9. Compare Random Forest performance with alternative algorithms on large datasets